 - It serves as proof of a Material Safety Data Sheet, in the case that goods are deemed hazardous or dangerous.

-- It is used to create a booking with the international carrier, as well as the issuance of the international Bill of Lading.
+- It is used to create a booking with the international carrier, as well as obtaining an international Bill of Lading.

-- It helps the partnered customs broker when entering the listed goods in their country’s import database, as it contains important information.
+- It helps the Customs broker when entering the listed goods in their country’s import database, as it contains important information.

 - It serves as a guide for the receiver/buyer when counting the product that they received.

 - It serves as a supporting document for reimbursement under a letter of credit.

 How do I make an export packing list?

 Your export packing list needs to include information about the number of units, boxes, and any other available packaging information, and all of those details should match the Commercial Invoice and reflect the same parties involved in the transaction.

 Packing lists should also indicate if solid wood was used to pack the shipment and provide the necessary fumigation or heat treatment certificate if applicable.